 Both the MPA and MPP are strong, valuable, recognized degrees.
 At GW, the basic structures (and amount of coursework) are virtually identical between the two degrees.
 However, the degrees do have distinctions in terms of the course emphases and recommended fields of concentration.

-The Trachtenberg School is one of only two universities in the nation to offer both the MPA and MPP degrees with accreditation from NASPAA, the Network of Schools of Public Policy, Affairs and Administration.
+The Trachtenberg School is one of only a few universities in the nation to offer both the MPA and MPP degrees with accreditation from NASPAA, the Network of Schools of Public Policy, Affairs and Administration.